sutch/image-building-sandbox/README.markdown

 1. Build the GitLab image

-   Note:  The following will fail if image-building-sandbox is not in your home directory.
+   Note:  The following will fail if image-building-sandbox is not located in your home directory.
 The gitlab.json file refers to .puppet/modules/ as the location for installed Puppet modules.
 Change the module_paths value in gitlab.json if this is not the relative path to the folder.

-   Build the image using:
+   Execute the following command to build the image:
    ```
    packer build gitlab.json
    ```

+   Note:  The following two warning messages are expected:
+     * Warning: Setting templatedir is deprecated.
+See http://links.puppetlabs.com/env-settings-deprecations
+     * Warning: Config file /etc/puppet/hiera.yaml not found, using Hiera defaults

 Using the Virtual Machine Image
 -------------------------------